 There are a lot of considerations that must be taken into account when trying to decide which type of line is needed for a business.
 The business should determine if it needs only network connectivity or Internet access.
 These dedicated lines can be quite expensive, so the business must budget for the costs.

 A T1 line, also known as a DS1 line, is a telecommunications line used for data and voice traffic between two locations....

 What Are T3 & T4?

-T3 and T4 are shortened references to two very important ...
-T3 is a high-speed telephone connection line that can also be...
+T3 and T4 are shortened references to two very important hormones that are produced by the thyroid gland to regulate the body's...

 Can I Use an iPad With Verizon?